Kerrisa/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Building a modern data warehouse with sql using ETL processes, data modelling and analytics
+Building a modern data warehouse (medellion architecture) with sql using ETL processes, data modelling and analytics

 ### Specifications